KeyArena groups have similar goals, different proposals for renovation

 On financing, privately owned giant AEG and its $8 billion, publicly-traded Hudson Pacific partner would rely mostly on their financial resources with no contingencies — other than the public bonding it would ask the city to participate in.

-OVG in its plan estimates about $350 million in project financing would come via loans from Goldman Sachs — which has provided written guarantees of up to $400 million in lending capacity within the bid.
-Another $150 million would be funded by OVG, its Madison Square Garden (MSG) company equity partner, and additional money would come through a partnership with concert promotion giant Live Nation — which would provide live entertainment to sustain the venue until NBA and NHL teams are secured.
+OVG in its plan estimates $350 million in project financing would come via loans from Goldman Sachs — which has provided written guarantees of up to $400 million in lending capacity within the bid.
+An additional $150 million would be funded by OVG, its Madison Square Garden (MSG) company equity partner, and additional money would come through a partnership with concert-promotion giant Live Nation, which would provide live entertainment to sustain the venue until NBA and NHL teams are secured.

 As for securing teams, both groups have potential ties that increase that likelihood — at least where the NHL is concerned.
 AEG’s new Hudson Pacific corporate partner is owned by Victor Coleman, who in 2014 and 2015 sought to become an NHL owner at Hansen’s envisioned Sodo arena.

-And OVG has signed a concessionaire agreement with Delaware North, owned by Jeremy Jacobs, chairman of the NHL’s board of governors and highly influential on matters such as league expansion.
+And OVG has signed a concessionaire accord with Delaware North, owned by Jeremy Jacobs, chairman of the NHL’s board of governors and influential on matters such as league expansion.
 Leiweke’s brother, Tod, also has strong ties to one of three potential future NHL owner groups for this city — with Coleman and Hollywood producer Jerry Bruckheimer running the other two.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.